STAT545-UBC-hw-2018-19/hw06-JasmineLib/README.md

 the md file for homework 6 can be found [here](https://github.com/STAT545-UBC-students/hw06-JasmineLib/blob/master/STAT547_hw06_JasmineLib.md)

 Note that due to the use of stringr, some of the output requires html. for this reason, I have also attached an HTML file, which can be found [here](https://raw.githubusercontent.com/STAT545-UBC-students/hw06-JasmineLib/master/STAT547_hw06_JasmineLib.html), though it is in a raw format.
+Perhaps an easier way to view the output is through [this PDF file](https://github.com/STAT545-UBC-students/hw06-JasmineLib/blob/master/STAT547_hw06_JasmineLib.pdf) generated from the HTML version.

 **In this assignment, I tackled exercise options 1 and 2.**